avanser/coding-challenge-php/README.md

 the call_end time.
 1. Create an HTML view showing a summary for each client_id, with a count of the calls and total duration of the calls.
+1. On the summary page, add a filter for client ids, dates and numbers so that the summary page shows data for the appropriate clients, date ranges or number selections.
 1. Provide a link from the summary page to a details page that will show a list of the calls from the database, along with the same total call count and duration.

 ## Guidelines